 Take 4 Lots of quicksilver, 1 Lot of fine gold, make an amalgam with them, such as goldsmiths do when they wish to gild.
-Thereafter, enclose the amalgam in a glass, let it stand in gentle heat for 32 days, such as a vapor fire.
+Thereafter, enclose the amalgam in a glass, let it stand for 32 days in a gentle heat, such as a vapor fire.
 After that, 3 days in warm ashes.
-In this time the Body of the Gold will have completely mixed with the quicksilver.
+In this time the Body of the () will have completely mixed with the quicksilver.
 Now pour the oil of vitriol over it, standing one finger's width over the materia.
 Set the glass in warm sand till the moisture has evaporated, then leave it in the same heat till it turns into a beautiful red precipitate.

 In this process and title the author indicates how the gold is to be prepared so that it may purge and turn into a fine precipitate, which also takes place.
 But if I take a good look at the preparation, it is rather a Mercury than a purging gold.
 This must be achieved by the Mercury, as Mercury can also do this without the addition of gold, if it is precipitated with spirit of vitriol or other means, of which more will be said later on.
-It becomes more suphorific than cathartic, as its effect shows.
+It becomes more sudorific than cathartic, as its effect shows.
 But when I look at the composition, I find that there is 4 times as much Mercury as gold.
-Therefore it is wring to call it "purging gold."
-As gold is also an ingredient, however, the author calls it "purging gold."
-This process is not at all new or of particular importance, for this preparation can be found in many authors, and I had previously seen it in many laboratories, though under the title of "purging Mercury."
-More can be read about this and looked up in Penotus, Beguinus, Quercetanus, Harmannus, and other chymists, who prepare this medicine in a much shorter time.
+Therefore it is wrong to call it "purging gold".
+This process is not at all new or of particular importance, for this preparation can be found in many authors, and I had previously seen it in many laboratories, though under the title of "purging Mercury".
+More can be read about this and looked up in Penotus, Beuinus, Quercetanus, Harmannus, and other chymists, who prepare this medicine in a shorter time.

-The author believes that gold would turn altogether into a

-Mercury which could in turn again be reduced into gold.
+The author believes that gold would turn altogether into a Mercury which could in turn again be reduced into gold.
 But he is mistaken.
 Gold stays gold, even if it went through the leather with Mercury, as the goldsmiths also know.
 If they wish to gild, they must put the gold on the silver, and even if everything had been precipitated and appeared to have become fixed, it could be driven off in a good fire, leaving the gold beautiful and shining.
 It had therefore not been altered, let alone turned into a medicine.
 Therefore students must be alert not to be misled by splendid titles.
 In this composition one can also see that gold stays as it is and does not impart the least bit of its substance to the Mercury.
 Accordingly, gold does not cause such a purging.

-But whoever wants to purge with gold, let him take only aurum fulminans which, however, must be properly edulcorated, 10 or 12 grains.
+But whoever wants to purge with gold, let him take only aurum fulminans (gold that explodes over fire with sharp detonation - beaten into thin leaflets) which, however, must be properly edulcorated, 10 or 12 grains.
 He will find that it also purges violently without Mercury, but without pain and danger.
 It will rid him of much bad moisture, especially if it is wrapped in a little black hellebore and taken in pill form.
 Then it purges exceedingly well, and is especially good for persons who cannot take much medicine.
+It is also a good remedy for persons who cannot take much medicine.
 It is also a good remedy for fine gentlemen who generally do not like to take many medicines and would rather be purged without them, if it were possible.